jose-troche/rocket-launcher/README.md

 rocket-launcher
 ===============

-Smart watch android wear / Arduino application to launch a rocket from the smart watch
+Application to launch a rocket from a smart watch using Arduino

 Hardware
 ========